Sujen-Shrestha/langchain/README.md

 - [Docker](https://docs.docker.com/get-docker/): Make sure Docker is installed on your machine.
 - [Conda](https://docs.conda.io/en/latest/miniconda.html): Preferred for creating a virtual environment.
 Install Miniconda or Anaconda if you don't have Conda installed.
+- [Huggingfacehub_access_token](https://huggingface.co/docs/hub/en/security-tokens): Obtain your Hugging Face Hub API token.
+You can create an account on Hugging Face and find your API token in your account settings.

 ## Installation